Pastoral Care | MA

 Kate creates an inclusive space for individuals seeking care and support no matter where they are on their faith journey—struggling, forming, healing, deconstructing, doubting, wrestling, thriving, seeking, questioning—or all of the above.
 She believes that human flourishing is possible when the whole of our being is in submission to Jesus Christ, but understands that this is an on-going, life-long process.
 You are welcome to come as you are.

-Kate graduated from The Seattle School of Theology & Psychology in 2017 with a degree in Counseling Psychology (MA).
-She is a Listening Lab Facilitator at The Seattle School of Theology & Psychology and is pursuing a certificate in Spiritual Direction with SoulFormation.
+Kate graduated from The Seattle School of Theology & Psychology in 2017 with a degree in Counseling Psychology (MA) and completed the Academy of Soul Formation with SoulFormation.
 Kate appreciates redemptive narratives in story, song, and life.
 She enjoys a good challenge, creating beautiful spaces, and completing concrete tasks.
 Kate loves hitting the open road, but at the end of the day, nothing beats coming home.
 “In Him we live, move, and have our being.”
 Acts 17:28